arnehaber/xmind2latex/README.md

 <iframe src="license/dependencies.txt" scrolling="no" height="130">

-A list of dependencies is given [here](./license/dependencies.txt "Dependencies").
+A list of dependencies is contained in the documentation of the release.

 </iframe>